-The class invariant specifies properties of valid instances of a class, which every operation must preserve.
-In MBC invariants, like postconditions, are expressed in terms of the model.
-For example, the first invariant clause in Fig. 3 constrains the values of the model queries sequence and index, stating that index must never take values outside the interval [0..sequence.count + 1].
+Class invariant types.
+Like postconditions, class invariants in MBC use models to describe which object states are valid and which are not.
+For example, the first invariant clause in Tab.
+III constrains the values of the model queries sequence and index, stating that index must never take values outside the interval [0..sequence.count + 1].